Topics covered: Coordination Complexes and Ligands

-For example, if you have a vanadium 3plus ion there are three bands observed.
+For example, if you have a vanadium three plus ion, there are three bands observed.

-But then if we go to heavier transition elements, to the 4d or the 5d elements then typically the pairing energy is about 8,000 to 12,000 reciprocal centimeters.
+But then if we go to heavier transition elements, to the 4d or the 5d elements, then typically the pairing energy is about 8,000 to 12 reciprocal centimeters.

 Or you can change the nature of the ligands.

-Or you can even change the charge on the metal as a way of changing delta O. And so we can look at, for example, chromium, hexa-aquo 2plus versus chromium hexa-aquo 3plus.
-The first is a d4 ion.
-You should practice going from a formula into the dn count.
+Or you can even change the charge on the metal as a way of changing delta O. And so we can look at, for example, chromium hexaaquo two plus versus chromium hexaaquo three plus.

+And then, the second is a d three ion.
+You should practice going from a formula into the d^n count.
 And then we can look at what delta O does.
 This is roughly 14,000 wave numbers.
-And then, when we oxidize from 2plus to 3plus, higher charge on the central metal, delta O shoots up to about approximately 17,000.
+And then, when we oxidize from 2+ to 3+, higher charge on the central metal, delta O shoots up to about approximately 17,000.

 And this is in reciprocal centimeters.

-And if the ligands are in closer to the metal then what that ends up saying is you will see in a moment, because we are going to get to the MO picture for octahedral coordination complexes, is that putting electrons in eg* becomes more difficult.
+And if the ligands are in closer to the metal, then what that ends up saying is you will see in a moment because we are going to get to the MO picture for octahedral coordination complexes, is that putting electrons in e g star becomes more difficult.

 In the system on the left, we were looking at pairs of metal complexes with the same ligand and changing the charge.

+This one is 3+.
 We have the vanadium with six urea molecules.
-And this is also 3plus.
-We have vanadium hexafluoride 3minus.
+And this is also 3+.

-So these are all d2 systems with vanadium in the plus3 oxidation state.
+So these are all d two systems with vanadium in the +3 oxidation state.